 Hang out in Paia town: This “hippy” town on the North Shore has some of the best shopping and dining on Maui.
 It’s laid back vibe makes it feel more local than other parts of Maui but it has all of the amenities that make it a fun place to spend the day.
 Great local boutiques and plenty of diverse restaurants all a stone’s through from beautiful Baldwin beach are a great reason to make the trip up to Paia from your resort.
 Make sure to stroll up Baldwin Avenue to see the colorful surfboard wall in from on the Maui Aloha Hostel.

 Maui Pineapple Tour: Book a tour of the small plantation that produces the Maui Gold pineapples.
 It’s WAY more authentic than the Dole Plantation on Oahu and you can also combine it with lunch at the Haliimaile General Store across the street and a tour of the Haliimaile Distillery.
 I recommend booking the morning tour for the coolest weather.
+This is hands down one of my favorite “paid” tours/things to do on Maui and I highly recommend it.
+Read my full review here.

 RELATED: Not very familiar with Maui?
 Read up on the lay of the is(land) and where to stay plus my favorite beach resorts, budget hotels, condos, honeymoon resorts, family friendly resorts, luxury resorts, and boutique hotels plus my area specific guides (including where to stay, eat, and things to do) for Wailea, Ka’anapali, the north shore, and upcountry plus my review of staying at the Four Seasons Maui.